aisingapore/synergos_algorithm/README.md

+# Synergos Algorithm

-# Algorithmic component for the Synergos network
+Algorithmic component for the Synergos network